orgua/Rostock_Mini_Pro_2/README.md

    - cleaner code, no missing dependencies, less dead code
 - included bill of material and links (for orientation)
 - included marlin-config (for orientation)
+- included redesign of bottom and top plate (Inkscape svg)
 - more space under the printer (there is just USB and power coming out of mine)
    - this design allows shorter wires to the motors and results in better EMC
    - shock absorbing standoffs (if printed with soft PLA)